 MOD USA/9.1.5/3

 5.450A In the frequency band 5 470-5 725 MHz, stations in the mobile service shall not claim protection from radiodetermination services.
-Radiodetermination services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendation ITU-R M.1638-0.
-(WRC-15)
+Radiodetermination services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendations ITU-R M.1638-0 and ITU-R M.1849-1.
+With respect to radiodetermination radars included in Recommendation ITU-R M.1638-1, but not in Recommendation ITU-R M.1638-0, see Resolution 764 (Rev.WRC-19).
+(WRC-19)

 Reason: Modifying the footnote to incorporate Recommendation ITU-R M.1849-1, would ensure that all meteorological radar types currently protected from harmful interference by RLAN and any other mobile service operations in the 5 470-5 725 MHz band continue to be protected.
 The inclusion of new radars in Recommendation ITU-R M.1638-1 is addressed by the citation of revised Resolution 764 (see Proposal USA/9.1.5/6) using non-mandatory language.